Meningioma Research

 One of the most striking aspects of meningioma biology is its sex disparity.
 Women are twice as likely to develop meningiomas as men, with incidence rates rising to 3:1 during reproductive years.
 While hormonal influence has been suggested as a key factor, the mechanisms underlying this sex difference remain poorly understood.
 Clara’s research investigates how sex hormones influence meningioma formation, progression, and response to drug metabolism in different tumour subtypes.
 By comparing Grade I meningothelial meningiomas and Grade II atypical meningiomas, this study aims to uncover critical molecular differences that could inform targeted therapies.

 A deeper understanding of the sex-specific biology of meningiomas could pave the way for precision medicine approaches, leading to more effective and personalised treatments.
-Researchers interested in tumour sex differences, hormone-related cancers, or drug metabolism in brain tumours are encouraged to collaborate.
+Scientists and clinicians interested in tumour sex differences, hormone-related cancers, or drug metabolism in brain tumours are encouraged to collaborate.

 Published Work: